 Many forensic nurse practitioners obtain certification.
 The Forensic Nursing Certification Board offers two different credentials.
 One is the Sexual Assault Nurse Examiner-Adult/Adolescent (SANE-A).
 The other is Sexual Assault Nurse Examiner-Pediatric (SANE-P).

 Both indicate the highest level of forensic nursing expertise has been obtained.
 They also show employers that the candidate has developed critical thinking skills.
 To earn a credential, candidates complete education requirements and pass a written examination.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, forensic nurse practitioners fall under the broader category of nurse practitioners, who should see employment growth of up to 34% from 2012-2022.
-The median annual wages for all nurse practitioners were $92,670 in May 2013.
+According to the U.S. Bureau of Labor Statistics, forensic nurse practitioners fall under the broader category of nurse practitioners, who should see employment growth of 35% from 2014-2024.
+The median annual salary for all nurse practitioners was $98,190 in May 2015.